 Ukraine gained independence from the Soviet Union in 1991.
 At that time, the nation prepared a new constitution, adopted a multi-party system, and adopted legislative assurances of civil and political rights.

 Nowadays, the nation is officially considered a semi-presidential representative democratic republic with a multi-party system.
-However, in practice politics in the nation remain fractured and weak – leading to a high degree of military intervention.
+However, in practice, politics in the nation remain fractured and weak – leading to a high degree of military intervention.
 The politics of Ukraine are often described as overly centralized, an environment created by both its Soviet history and the fear caused by separatism.

-In 2014, protest now known as the Ukrainian Revolution led to the ousting of President Viktor Yanukovych.
+In 2014, protests now known as the Ukrainian Revolution led to the ousting of President Viktor Yanukovych.
 Since then, the country has suffered from ongoing military conflicts primarily as a reaction to ongoing confrontations with Russia in annexed Crimea.
 In 2014, Crimea was invaded by Russian forces and has been occupied ever since.
 The Ukrainian government funds separatist groups which seek to counter Russian control on the region.

-Ukraine's politics remain dogged by controversy.
 Corruption is rampant, and the nation has been characterized as a hybrid regime by the British Economist Intelligence Unit.
 In such an environment, elections are rigged by the government and there is a lack of due process and the rule of law.

 Throughout the ongoing conflict in Eastern Ukraine, both sides have ignored the 2015 Minsk Agreements and continued to endanger the lives of citizens with complete impunity.
 This includes acts of torture and the arbitrary, unacknowledged imprisonment of individuals on both sides.
-According to the UN over 4000 civilians have died in the conflicts since 2014.
+According to the UN, over 4,000 civilians have died in the conflicts since 2014.